 This Black History Month, Jusme, 22, tells Bustle she’s “learning more about the Black women who have paved the way in all fields of life for us to succeed.”
 Jusme tells Bustle she’s focusing on Black women in particular because “Black Women possess two characteristics (race and gender) that have historically made the gaps in society’s ladder miles longer for us, but somehow we have continued to climb to the top.”

-Shameika Rene, a journalist, will be highlighting the Black musical artists and entertainers who “contributed to America's soundtrack.”
+14 Shameika Rene Shameika Rene, a journalist, will be highlighting the Black musical artists and entertainers who “contributed to America's soundtrack.”
 She tells Bustle, “ It's important that we recognize our artists and pay homage even when the big awards like the Grammys or AMA's shut them out.”
 15 Hilary Malson

 These Black millennials are simultaneously celebrating the past while shaping how future generations interact with Black History Month, or even making history themselves.
 I know I have some major inspiration for how I'll be spending February (and, you know, the rest of the year).

 Get Even More From Bustle — Sign Up For The Newsletter